 What can you learn for your organization from the evaluation of a fictional health care organization conducted by an actual team of Baldrige examiners this year?
-See a sample applicant's responses to the 2011-2012 Health Care Criteria for Performance Excellence (PDF) and how examiners review and score an organization's performance with the now available 2012 Tillingate Living Case Study (PDF) and other resources.
+See a sample applicant's responses to the 2011-2012 Health Care Criteria for Performance Excellence (PDF) [no longer available, see instead: 2015–2016 Baldrige Excellence Framework (Health Care)] and how examiners review and score an organization's performance with the now available 2012 Tillingate Living Case Study (PDF) and other resources.
 These documents are now posted on the Baldrige Web site for any organization to download and use.

 The Tillingate Living Case Study (PDF) describes a for-profit, privately held company with 23 skilled nursing and assisted living facilities spread across four states: Pennsylvania, Kentucky, Tennessee, and Virginia.
 Since 2008, Tillingate Living has made changes to establish a long-term care model that advances seniors' independence and quality of life.
-The Tillingate Living Case Study is based on the 2011-2012 Health Care Criteria for Performance Excellence (PDF).
+The Tillingate Living Case Study is based on the 2011-2012 Health Care Criteria for Performance Excellence (PDF) [no longer available, see instead: 2015–2016 Baldrige Excellence Framework (Health Care).

 Additional 2012 case study resources, which illustrate the Baldrige Award evaluation process, include the following: